adebiasi/InteractiveInfographics/README.md

 Groups of 1 million people are graphically represented as a circle or a square, depending on the chosen visualization.

-It is possible to change the visulization using the mouse button.
+It is possible to change the visulization using the SPACE button.

-## try it
+## Try it

 https://adebiasi.github.io/InteractiveInfographics/